fsbraun/djangocms-form-builder/README.rst

    results in the database for later evaluation and mailing submitted forms to the site admins.
 Other form actions can be registered.

-2. Works with **djangocms-alias** to manage your forms centrally.
+2. Works with **django CMS v4** and **djangocms-alias** to manage your forms centrally.
    Djangocms-alias becomes your form editor and forms can be placed on pages by refering to them with their alias.

 3. **Registering an application-specific form with djangocms-form-builder.** If you already have forms you may register them with djangocms-form-builder and allow